nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/understanding-bundles-deployment.md

 ======================================================================
 ```

-To control the order in which components are deployed, you can ass a `<require>` element at the start of a component definition: this component will be deployed after the required component has been deployed too.
+To control the order in which components are deployed, you can add a `<require>` element at the start of a component definition: this component will be deployed after the required component has been deployed too.
 This is useful to ensure proper override/merging behaviors on the final configuration held by the service.

 Here are a few notes about it: